How Long Does Spray Foam Take to Dry and Cure

 How Long Does Spray Foam Insulation Take To Dry And Cure?

 Within minutes, most types of spray foam will dry and become tack free.
 However it can take up to 24 hours for spray foam to fully cure.
-Cure time is the time that it takes for foam to completely off-gas and is the basic requirement for a safe re-occupancy of a home or building.
+Cure time is the time that it takes for foam to completely off-gas.
+Cure time is also the basic requirement for a safe re-occupancy of a home or building.
 The time it takes for spray foam to both dry and cure will depend on the brand, the foam's density, the weather, and other variables.

 Half-Pound Open Cell Spray Foam Dry And Cure Time